zdorow/TheScopeReport/README.md

 -Windows: Download Windows version and run the Start_Windows.bat or go to /dist/MobileDeviceTool.jar and double click.

 -MacOS: Download Mac version.
 Unzip and double click the MacOS_Launcher or go to /dist/MobileDeviceTool.jar and double click.

+Dont want to download JAVA??
+Here is another option:
-If we would like to download it as a standalone MacOS App the here is a link: https://www.dropbox.com/s/cgal9hsvjb8u2wz/TheScopeReport.zip?dl=0
+To download it as a standalone MacOS App the here is a link: https://www.dropbox.com/s/cgal9hsvjb8u2wz/TheScopeReport.zip?dl=0
 That will save the files to the desktop.

 -Linux: Download Linux version.
 Unzip, then use java -jar to open /dist/MobileDeviceTool.jar